 In order to get married - whether it's in a large-scale ceremony or at your kitchen table - the first step you’ll need to take, is to complete a “Notice of Intended Marriage” or “NOIM”.

-You can find information about your eligibility get married, as well as instructions on how to complete your NOIM, on the Service NSW website:
+You can find information about your eligibility get married, as well as other instructions on how to complete your NOIM, on the Service NSW website:

 Therefore I proudly present, the "Becky Married Me Guide to Completing your Notice of Intended Marriage!"